hackclub/hackclub/workshops/dodge/README.md

 }
 ```

 There, that should keep it from moving unless there's space to move.
-We've added an additional condition to move.
-Not only must the right arrow key be pressed, but also the current x-pos must be less than a certain amount, in order for the player to move rightward.
+Here, we've added an additional condition to move.
+Now, in order for the player to move rightward, not only must the right arrow key be pressed (`keyDown(RIGHT_ARROW)`), but also the current x-position must be less than a certain amount (`player.position.x < width`).
 If either condition is not satisfied, the player will not move.

 We'll add the corresponding one for moving leftward.